Breakout (video game): Development

-Atari was unable to use Wozniak's design.
-By designing the board with as few chips as possible, he made the design difficult to manufacture; it was too compact and complicated to be feasible with Atari's manufacturing methods.
-However, Wozniak claims Atari could not understand the design and speculates "maybe some engineer there was trying to make some kind of modification to it".
-Atari ended up designing their own version for production, which contained about 100 TTL chips.
-Wozniak found the gameplay to be the same as his original creation and could not find any differences.
+Atari was ultimately unable to manufacture Wozniak's design for factory mass production.
+By designing the board with as few chips as possible, he created a compact layout that proved difficult to manufacture using Atari's standard assembly and testing methods.
+Wozniak, however, contends that Atari engineers failed to comprehend his optimization techniques, speculating that "maybe some engineer there was trying to make some kind of modification to it".
+Atari ended up developing its own version for factory production, which used approximately 100 TTL chips.
+Upon evaluating the final commercial machine, Wozniak found the gameplay and timing to be identical to his original creation.

-The arcade cabinet uses a black and white monitor, but the monitor has strips of colored cellophane placed over it so that the bricks appear to be in color.
+The commercial arcade cabinet incorporates a monochrome black-and-white CRT monitor; however, manufacturers applied tinted strips of colored cellophane directly over the screen surface so that the rows of bricks appear in different colors.